Overview of Kidney Disorders

-Problems with the kidneys may include conditions, such as kidney failure, kidney stones,
+Problems with the kidneys may include health conditions, such as kidney failure, kidney

-and kidney cancer.
-These problems with the kidneys may be caused by the following:
+stones, and kidney cancer.
+These problems with the kidneys may be caused by:

 Aging.
-As we age, changes in the structure of the kidneys can cause them to lose some ability
+As we age, changes in the structure of the kidneys can cause them to lose some of

-to remove wastes from the blood, and the muscles in the ureters, bladder, and urethra
+their ability to remove wastes from the blood.
+The muscles in the ureters, bladder,

-tend to lose some of their strength.
-However, this alone does not cause chronic kidney
+and urethra also tend to lose some of their strength.
+But this alone does not cause

 Toxicity.
 The kidneys may be damaged by substances, such as certain medicines, a buildup of